pingcap/docs/dev/benchmark/add-index-with-load.md

 ### Online workloads simulation using Sysbench

-Use Sysbench to import **a table with 2000,000 data** into the Kubernetes cluster.
+Use Sysbench to import **a table with 2,000,000 rows of data** into the Kubernetes cluster.

 Execute the following command to import data: